aktugchelekche/Project_Team_2/README.md

 <p align="center"> <img width="299" alt="Screen Shot 2022-06-11 at 3 47 29 PM" src="https://user-images.githubusercontent.com/98676400/173204357-6cdd455f-daec-480f-9cc0-0fcc33533950.png"> </p>

 # Project_Team_2 - Machine Learning Project
-Final project for discovering the omponents that must be combined to determine a popular or not popular song applying Machine Learning
+Final project for discovering the components that must be combined to determine a popular or not popular song applying Machine Learning and specifically Neural Network,Random Forest Classifier: Support Vector Model and Logistic Regression, using the resources detailed as follows:

 ## Self Assesment
 The group project 002 -work together to develop this Machine Learning Project,The team was conformed by three members with different roles as described below: